Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #70

 Oftentimes in life, a belief in the inherent goodness of things is required of one for them to be at ease with proceeding forward in however which way.
+Goodness, predominantly relative in all and personal as one, of a passing threshold is required for the continuing use of any media not immediately necessary for prolonging life.